 In November 2015 the SILC, CILs, stakeholders and members of the public were invited to a SPIL strategic planning meeting.
 The purpose of the meeting was to develop more specific goals for the SPIL.

 CIL work plans and 704 reports were also utilized to ensure the SPIL goals did not deviate drastically from current priorities, and capacity of each CIL.

+The SPIL writing team hosted webinars for the CILs to review all aspects of the SPIL, with specific focus on goals and objectives.
+Through an interactive process the CIL directors had input into the final goals and objectives.
+At the February 2015 SILC meeting the SILC Chair led an discussion with the council members to seek further input into goals and objectives.

+In May 2015 the SILC held a public hearing to seek additional input into the final draft.
+On June 13, 2016 the SPIL writing team reconvened to review the feedback and additional changes were made to the goals and objectives.

+The issue of consumer control has been a consistent theme by some individuals.
+We feel the concerns are addressed in the goal titled Efficient and Effective IL program.

 1.5 Cooperation, Coordination, and Working Relationships among Various Entities – 34 CFR 364.26